burrsutter/docker_tutorial/readme.md

 15) **docker ps**

-there should be no currently running containers since "exit" terminated the container
+there should be no currently running containers since "exit" terminated the centos container
 ![Alt text](/screenshots/docker_ps.png?raw=true "docker ps")

 16) **docker ps -a**